 - Checklist for Coordinators

-We are very proud of our University’s reputation for excellence in scholarship and service!
-We consider youth guests in every summer program to be potential University of Tulsa students as a result of their visit to our campus.
-We know that our adult guests have become excellent spokespersons about the quality of our institution as well.
+We are proud of our university’s reputation for excellence in scholarship and service.
+We consider youth guests in every summer program to be potential TU students as a result of their visit to our campus.
+We know that our adult guests have become our best spokespeople about the quality of our institution.

-Therefore, the Office of Admission is available to either speak at a “Welcome” program or a meal, to make a follow-up phone call or send a letter, to provide a display table at registration, or to supply recruitment materials for your registration packets.
+The Office of Admission is available to speak at a welcome program or meal, to make a follow-up phone call or send a letter, to provide a display table at registration, or to supply recruitment materials for your registration packets.